2/20/2025

 Rob Lynch

 Yeah, it's a great question.
-Our aspiration is to continue to get more efficient and more productive.
-Everything we talked about this morning and everything we talk about in our calls with all of the investment community really talks about all of the initiatives that we're putting in that transforming our operations, improving our guest satisfaction, improving our team member experience, improving our retention, and eventually that flows down to margin.
-We will keep the investment community very close to that as we continue to see progress and as we continue to advance the initiatives that we have in place today towards driving more productivity.
+You know, our aspiration is to continue to get more efficient and more productive.
+Everything we talked about this morning and everything we talk about in our calls with all of the investment community really talks about all of the initiatives that we're putting in that are transforming our operations, improving our guest satisfaction, improving our team member experience, improving our retention and And eventually that flows down to margin.
+So we will keep the investment community very close to that as we continue to see progress and as we continue to advance the initiatives that we have in place today towards driving more productivity.
 Our guide is a baseline.
 It's representative of what is in the model today and what we believe we can execute today.
-That doesn't mean we don't have five, six, seven other big initiatives in place with the intention of continuous improvement.
+That doesn't mean we don't have You know, 567 other big initiatives in place with the intention of continuous improvement.
 That being said, we also see headwinds on the horizon.
-We also see a volatile commodity situation both on ingredients as well as equipment and other costs to our business given the uncertainty of the current environment.
-We're trying to be thoughtful and planful and take both the upside into account but also some of the risks that are facing kind of the industry as a whole right now.
+We also see a volatile commodity. situation both on, you know, ingredients as well as equipment and other costs to our business, given kind of the uncertainty of the current environment.
+So we're trying to be thoughtful and planful and take both the upside into account, but also some of the risks that are facing kind of the industry as a whole right now.

 speaker